 Fruits and veggies:

 Having plenty of fruits and veggies can never go wrong.
-These provide fibres, both soluble and insoluble, that helps with controlling weight, thereby bringing down triglyceride levels.
+These provide soluble and insoluble fiber which helps in controlling weight.
+Hence, bringing down the triglyceride levels.

 Limit alcohol intake:

 There is enough research to suggest that antioxidants in red wine are good for the heart, but there is a limit to how much it can be consumed.
 When it comes to alcohol, the tendency to move from red wine to beer, then to whiskey, etc., is high.
 Regular alcohol intake is linked to increased triglyceride levels, so go slow on alcohol!

 Obesity leads to elevated triglyceride.
 Try to keep yourself in the normal weight range.
 Try to lose weight effectively; this will bring down your triglyceride levels.